ultraschemer-microweb/microweb/README.md

 * Default entity logging on register creation and updating.
 * Default simple user management.
 * Default abstractions for Filter and Request Controllers.
+* Intrinsic support to OpenId and Resource Permission, using KeyCloak.

+And three internal functionalities, which can be used, but are unadvised:

 * Distributed register lockers, to define distributed critical sections.
 * Default entity search routines.
 * Logic Big Integer sequence implementation.
-* Intrinsic support to OpenId and Resource Permission, using KeyCloak.

 The main advantages of microweb, currently, are: